EFL - ESL activities and games for teaching daily routine

 A collection of ESL activities, games and resources for teaching daily routines to beginners (A1).
 This lesson plan includes a sample board and several ideas for practical activities and games.

 The board below offers one suggestion for a lead-in activity.
 First, try to elicit the different times of day and add them to the board, you may even add the L1 translations.
 Next, step through the activities of a typical day, eliciting as much as possible through mime or use of the student's L1.
 You'll find that students at this level are already quite familiar with quite a few of these.

-If you use an Android device, don't forget that you can get offline access to these boards through the TEFL Handbook app.
+If you use an iOS or Android device, don't forget that you can get offline access to these boards through the TEFL Handbook app.

 ESL activities for daily routine

 The students write about their own routine using the new language from the board.

 This ESL writing activity follows on from the board work.
 The students will create daily routines for themselves, using the sample board as a guide.

 Move around the class asking the students questions about their routines.

 Student: I have breakfast at eight o'clock.

 The students will work in pairs and interview each other about their daily routine.